MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/pre_processing.rst.txt

 Utility functions for this step:

-:ref:`planeToH5`: Quickly view a movie of any plane.
+:func:`planeToH5`: Quickly view a movie of any plane.
-:ref:`read_H5_metadata`: View metadata associated with an extracted file.
+:func:`read_H5_metadata`: View metadata associated with an extracted file.
-:ref:`get_center_indices`: Get the Y,X index of a box of size `pixels` created around the center point of an image.
+:func:`get_center_indices`: Get the Y,X index of a box of size `pixels` created around the center point of an image.

+.. video:: _static/_videos/video_1.mp4

 Before beginning pre-processing, follow setup steps in :ref:`getting started` to make sure the pipeline and dependencies are installed properly.